jojozhuang/jojozhuang.github.io/_posts/2017-08-25-building-course-player-with-react-and-socketio.md

 tags: [React, Socket.IO]
 ---

-> Build realtime course player with React and Socket.IO.
+> Build a realtime course player with React and Socket.IO.

-## 1. Realtime Course Player
+## 1.Course Player
-In this tutorial, I will introduce how to use React and Socket.IO to build a realtime course player.
-A course player consists of three components: video, screenshot and whiteboard.

-* Video is captured by a camera during the lecturing time, and saved as mp4.
-* Screenshot is captured from computer monitor through which teachers share their handouts/materials to the students.
-Screenshot are images which are compressed and saved to a single file.
-* Whiteboard is captured from special pens and boards.
-Any operation on the board, such as writing, drawing or brushing is recorded and stored to a single file.
+In the posting [Building Course Player with Node.js and Socket.IO]({% link _posts/2016-03-16-building-course-player-with-nodejs-and-socketio.md %}), I introduced how to use Socket.IO, HTML5 canvas and jQuery to build an online course player.
+In this tutorial, we will learn how enhance it with React.
+We will divide the UI pages and functions to smaller React components.

 ## 2. React Project
 ### 2.1 Creating New Project